 There is the potential to develop a phobia around the cause(s) of our shadow.
 This leads us to avoid, suppress, fear, and run from our darkness.
 On the other side of the scale, we may face our shadow in a way that is counter-phobic.
 Instead of fear and/or avoidance, we confront the darkness of our deepest fear over and over and over.
 Phobia and counter-phobia are both extremes.
 We need to look to the scales of Libra and seek balance.

 Riding along with our shadow, we have our persona.
 Our persona is what others see when they look at us.
 It is our light and the collection of masks we wear when interacting in the outer world.
 A person can be shadow dominated or persona dominated.
 It is through the journey of personal discovery and the merging of our shadow and persona that we progress towards wholeness of being.
 If we succeed in this journey, we approach the archetype of our greatest individual potential—Self.

 My mother, regardless of reasons or her intent, dropped the emotional equivalent of a nuclear bomb on me.
-My journey took on a different color and I felt cast into what I know call the Battle of Evermore.
-This place is titled after a song filled with metaphors that takes me there to that space.
-It ends with a gut wrenching plea to bring the balance back.
-Lyrical Reference: Led Zeppelin’s Battle of Evermore
+My journey took on a different color and I felt cast into what I think of as the Battle of Evermore.
+You may recognize this a song by Led Zeppelin.
+The power, emotion, and metaphors of this song take me to that space.
+The gut-wrenching plea at the end to bring the balance back is something that resonates deeply with me.